 I strongly recommend that you take measures right away to ensure the long-term survival of your family’s precious photos and important documents.
 Here’s how:

 1 – Scan all of the physical printed photos and other irreplaceable documents in your home or office to your computer and then follow the steps listed below.

 2 – Make a full backup of your computer’s hard drive.
 That way you’ll be able to quickly recover if your hard drive ever goes belly up on you.
 And be sure to make fresh backups at regular intervals.

 Once you have a current backup on hand, store that external hard drive in a fireproof safe or bank safety deposit box.

 3 – Copy all of the precious family photos and important documents that currently reside on your computer onto USB flash drives.

 Distribute copies of that media to other family members, and if possible be sure to include folks who don’t live in the same house (or better yet, the same city and state).

 That way if someone’s house were to burn down there will still be several copies of those files stored in various physical locations.

-4 – Upload all of your irreplaceable files to a dependable cloud storage account such as Google Drive, Dropbox or iCloud to ensure that an area-wide fire like the one’s that frequently hit California won’t take out all the duplicate backups in one fell swoop.
+4 – Upload all of your irreplaceable files to a dependable cloud storage account such as Google Drive, Dropbox or iCloud to ensure that an area-wide fire like the ones that frequently hit California won’t take out everyone’s backup in one fell swoop.

 5 – Upload all the photos from your mobile devices to the cloud as well.